 - Additional documents that may include the following:

-- For Married applicants: Submit a Marriage Certificate or copy of spouse’s Member Data Change Request form (SS Form E-4) that proves the applicant’s name as the legal spouse.
+- For Married applicants: Submit a Marriage Certificate or copy of the spouse’s Member Data Change Request form (SS Form E-4) that proves the applicant’s name as the legal spouse.

 - For Widows/widowers applicants: Submit a Marriage Certificate and Death Certificate of the deceased spouse or a Court Order on the Declaration of Presumptive Death.